MicrosoftDocs/dynamics-365-project-operations/articles/expense/basic-expense.md

 1. Go to **Expenses**, and select an expense.
 Or, select all the expenses by using the check box on the header.
 2. Select **Submit**.
 The system processes the selected entries and then creates expense approval requests.

-## How to add an attachment
+## Add an attachment

-As you may have to provide the approver additional supporting documentation you are able to attach a receipt within the timeline of the entry.
-This you can do by pressing **Edit** in the ribbon and using the attach function on the timeline.
+You may have to provide the approved with additional documentation regarding your expense.
+You can attach a receipt in the timeline of the expense entry.
+To do this, select **Edit** and in the **Timeline** section, select the paperclip icon to attach your recipt.

 ## Recall a basic expense